nuuuwan/news_lk3_data/README.md

 *2025-07-24 10:14:00* · [`adaderanalk`](https://www.adaderana.lk/news/110800/sc-defers-sentencing-in-contempt-of-court-case-filed-against-immigration-controller-general-) · `en`

-The Supreme Court has deferred the sentencing to September 23 in the contempt of court case filed against Harsha Illukpitiya, the Controller General of Immigration and Emigration, who has pleaded guilty.
+The Supreme Court today deferred the sentencing in the contempt of court case filed against Harsha Illukpitiya, to September 23, Ada Derana reporter said.

-◼️
+The Supreme Court was due to sentence in the case after Controller General Harsha Illukpitiya, pleaded guilty to the contempt of court charge.

+The Controller General of Immigration and Emigration, Harsha Illukpitiya, is accused of being in contempt of court after failing to enforce a court order related to the e-visa issuance process.

+On September 13, 2024, the Supreme Court ordered to file contempt of court charges against the Controller General of Immigration and Emigration for failing to obey the court’s interim order to suspend the implementation of the electronic visa issuance system.

+The directive was issued by the Supreme Court after considering motions filed over the non-implementation of the interim order issued by the court regarding the issue.

+...

 [Data](articles/4b881f84.json)